BSN Honors Program

 Eligibility

 After a competitive review process, admission to the BSN Honors Program is available to a select group of exemplary students.
-The faculty selection process evaluates student academic abilities and potential contributions to the profession based on review of student academic records and a written essay.
-Please select a core of interest and describe in your essay why you are interested in pursuing research with this core research group.
+The Honors Program Committee evaluates student academic abilities and potential contributions to the profession based on a review of student academic records, resume, and written essays.

 To be eligible: